 A series of key performance indicators have been agreed to monitor the successful implementation of the strategic plan and are monitored by the College Board.
-The College is making good progress in meeting these aims.
+The College completed the five year strategic plan and has been preparing a new plan for the next five year period.